How to Support Chicago’s Queer Community During Pride Month

-Pitch in for other hard-working LGBTQ+ organizations
+Pitch in at other hard-working LGBTQ+ organizations

-Whether you’re currently in need of help or looking to give the community a much needed hand, Queery, mentioned above, is a great launch pad for digging into Chicagoland’s vast network of LGBTQ+ resources.
+Whether you’re currently in need of help or looking to give the community a much-needed hand, Queery, mentioned above, is a great launch pad for digging into Chicagoland’s vast network of LGBTQ+ resources.
 Here are a few standouts to get you started.

 Tune into digital performances